A Brief History of Scottish Wedding Traditions

 The Quaich Cup

 A two handled, silver cup that is called a quaich is used as the couple’s first communion as a wedded couple and also the symbolism of two people drinking from the same cup represents the joining of two clans.
-While it is common for the bride and groom to use this vessel during the wedding ceremony, it is passed to the parents of the couple after the reception to sip in modern times.
+While it is common for the bride and groom to use this vessel during their wedding ceremony or Scotland elopement, it is passed to the parents of the couple after the reception to sip in modern times.
 In the 1600 a quaich would be made of wood but now they are made of either pewter or silver and is referred to as the “love cup,” as both people drinking from it have a shared hope.
 When Clans had governing power over Scotland the bride and the groom would first drink from the quaich and then pass them to their clan leaders to drink from, post covid couples like to keep the quaich reserved for them on their wedding day.

 A quiche is also an exclusive utensil to Scotland as a materialization of friendship between two companions and were commonly offered by the Highlanders to visitors carved from solid pieces of wood, scallop shells, or oxhorn.
 Other rituals that use the quaich in Scotland is christening of an infant with holy water or as a trophy for sporting competitions incorporating Scottish heritage such as Highland games.